ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 }
 ```

-Now the role set up in place.
-Though this is not done yet, we need to create a component called instance profile to configure the elastic beanstalk EC2 instances with the role.
+Now we have the role set up in place.
+However, this is not done yet, we need to create a component called instance profile to configure the elastic beanstalk EC2 instances with the role.

 ```bash
 resource "aws_iam_instance_profile" "eb_instance_profile" {